iATSPayments/com.iatspayments.civicrm/README.md

 16.00 REJ: 2;
 Other Amount REJ: 15

+8. Visit the custom menu item under Contributions -> iATS Payments Admin.
+This will give you a list of recent transactions with the iATS payment processor, including deails like the Auth code and last 4 digits of the credit card that aren't stored/searchable in CiviCRM.

-Once completed -> visit http://home.iatspayments.com/ -> and click the Client Login button (top right) Login with TEST88 and TEST88 hit Journal and Get Journal -> if it has been a busy day there will be lots of transactions here - so hit display all and scroll down to see the transaction you just processed via CiviCRM.
+9. You can also visit http://home.iatspayments.com/ -> and click the Client Login button (top right) Login with TEST88 and TEST88 hit Journal and Get Journal -> if it has been a busy day there will be lots of transactions here - so hit display all and scroll down to see the transaction you just processed via CiviCRM.